 SMQ is similar to MQTT in that all messages are exchanged via a broker.
 The SMQ broker is part of the Barracuda App Server and runs on anything from embedded devices to cloud servers.
 SMQ supports clustering, thus enabling horizontal scaling and redundancy.
 Clustering can also be used for bridging an embedded device running the Barracuda App Server on a private network with an online cloud server solution.

 Security is paramount in any modern IoT solution, and SMQ, built from the ground up with security in mind, provides strong authentication and message authorization.
 SMQ is also designed to be invisible to port scanners.

-You will see multiple light switches if other users are viewing this page or are running the examples separately.
+You will see multiple light switches to the right if other users are viewing this page.
 Only one switch belongs to you.
 See the above article for details.